b-sahiti/safety_liveness_checker/README.md

 5.2 With SPIN

+    Can consume raw ltl

-    In spot transform ltl to neverclaim, the format needed for SPIN
+    But for decomposer, in spot transform ltl to BA, split two BAs, BA to neverclaims, the format needed for SPIN

 Note : Decomposer also takes Step 2 LTL as input, decomposes and generates neverclaims from SPOT, so they can be used in SPIN.